Effective Date: June 20, 2012

 a.
 This NPD is applicable to NASA Headquarters and Centers, including Component Facilities and Technical Service Support Centers.

 b.
-This NPD applies to the Jet Propulsion Laboratory (JPL), to the extent specified in the NASA/Caltech contract for the operation of JPL.
+This NPD applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center (FFRDC), to the extent specified in the NASA/Caltech contract for the operation of JPL.

 a.
 The National Aeronautics and Space Act, as amended, 51 U.S.C.
 20101 et seq.